Asana/asana-api-meta/README.md

 ### Deploying

-  1. Clone the repo, work on master.
+  1. Clone the repo; work on `master`.
-  2. Bump the package version to indicate the [semantic version](http://semver.org/) change, using one of: `gulp bump-patch`, `gulp bump-feature`, or `gulp bump-release`
+  2. Bump the package version to indicate the [semantic version](http://semver.org) change, using one of: `gulp bump-patch`, `gulp bump-feature`, or `gulp bump-release`.
-  3. Push changes to origin, including tags:
+  3. Push changes to `origin`, including tags:
      `git push origin master --tags`

 ### Propagating Changes to Client Libraries

   1. Travis will automatically build and deploy new code to the `api-meta-incoming` branch of all the repos, creating pull requests for each.
   2. Review and merge the pull requests as appropriate.
-  3. Update package versions according to [semantic versioning](http://semver.org/), and push.
+  3. Update package versions according to [semantic versioning](http://semver.org), and push.

 [travis-url]: http://travis-ci.org/Asana/asana-api-meta